joezersk/aci-tools/README.md

 <BR>
 Run it in Powershell from the SCVMM server.
 <BR>
 It effectively will move all VM Network Interfaces on a given host to a state of non-connected, so it can then remove the vSwitch and VTEP interfaces from the host itself.
 It does not try to delete or remove any logical networks pushed by APIC.
+It is probably best that after you run this script and want to remove all traces of the VMM Domain, that you do that manually from APIC.
+APIC will take care to clean up all the needed SCVMM objects for you, as there are many.

 <HR>
 <B>ACI Factory Reset Script - Now v2 Jan 2018</B>